Jonathan Torrens

 Jonathan Ormond Torrens (born October 2, 1972) is a Canadian actor and television personality best known for his co-hosting of Street Cents, his talk show Jonovision, and his role as "J-Roc" in the popular Canadian mockumentary Trailer Park Boys.
 In October 2009, Torrens began hosting TV with TV's Jonathan Torrens, a comedic newsmagazine program broadcast on the TVtropolis network.
 In January 2014, he teamed up with fellow Canadian Jeremy Taggart to create the Taggart and Torrens Podcast.
 They discuss everything from sports to politics and offer a unique perspective on current issues.

 Early life

 Torrens was born in Charlottetown, Prince Edward Island.
 As a child, he lived in Sherwood where he attended Sherwood Elementary School.
 He made his first stage appearance there in Grade 1.
-In 1983, after first attending Charlottetown Rural High School in Charlottetown, Prince Edward Island, he moved to Halifax with his family, where he attended St. Patrick's High School.
+In 1983, after first attending Colonel Gray High School in Charlottetown, Prince Edward Island, he moved to Halifax with his family, where he attended St. Patrick's High School.
 His sister is actress and playwright Jackie Torrens.